Government to launch ‘Brexit Freedoms’ Bill to amend outdated EU law

 Officials are sifting through all of the retained laws “to determine if they are beneficial to the UK”, Downing Street said.

-The Prime Minister previously said his administration wanted to “cut back on EU red tape” and restore “common sense to our rulebooks” in 2022.

-Suella Braverman the Attorney General, said the new Bill meant the UK could move away from outdated laws that were the result of “unsatisfactory compromises within the EU”.
+Attorney General Suella Braverman said the new Bill means the UK can move away from outdated laws that are the result of “unsatisfactory compromises within the EU”.

 “These rules often had limited meaningful parliamentary scrutiny, and no democratic legitimacy in the UK at all,” she said.